 The charcoal filters work hard to remove the majority of unpleasant smells and tastes, meaning that the water is drinkable and tastes good.
 The filter pump is fast, and the effort needed to pump water is minimal.

 There is a reason that LifeStraw has three products on our best portable water filter review list; they make GREAT water filtration equipment!
-They are the market leader in portable water filters and a customer favorite on Amazon.

 This particular model uses a gravity filter.
 All you have to do is pour fresh water into the top of the unit, and it will come out of the bottom clean and drinkable.
 The LifeStraw Family is super-efficient, removing 99.99% of viruses, bacteria, parasites, and protozoa from natural water sources.